 Cochrane Incontinence is one of more than 50 Review Groups within Cochrane, an international, not-for-profit organisation dedicated to gathering and summarising the best evidence from research to help patients and clinicians make informed decisions about treatment.

-The focus of Cochrane Incontinence's reviews is interventions designed to prevent or manage incontinence and other problems related to the lower urinary tract and pelvic floor dysfunction.
+The focus of Cochrane Incontinence's reviews is interventions designed to prevent, treat or manage incontinence and other problems related to the lower urinary tract and pelvic floor dysfunction.
 This includes conditions such as: